 Records of user identities also need to be stored in a secured fashion to ensure that attackers cannot use them to impersonate users.
 A cloud identity provider will typically take extra precautions to protect user data, whereas a service not dedicated solely to storing identity may store it in an unsecured location, such as a server open to the Internet.

-An SSO, or single sign-on, service is a unified place for users to sign in to all their cloud services at once.
+A single sign-on service, often called an 'SSO,' is a unified place for users to sign in to all their cloud services at once.
 In addition to being more convenient for users, implementing SSO often makes user logins more secure.

 For the most part, SSOs and IdPs are separate.
 An SSO service uses an IdP to check user identity, but it does not actually store user identity.
 An SSO provider is more of a go-between than a one-stop shop; think of it as being like a security guard firm that is hired to keep a company secure but is not actually part of that company.